ronjefferson/mildern/README.md

 *   **No Age Demographics:** The current model uses a flat mortality rate and does not disproportionately affect elderly agents.
 *   **Single-City Model:** The simulation occurs in a closed system.
 There is no inter-region travel or external importation of cases after Day 0.

-## Export & Data

-When a scenario reaches its 365-day conclusion (or is manually paused), users can export the simulation state to a `.sim` file.
-This saves both the parameter configurations and the entire daily timeline history, allowing scenarios to be reloaded and analyzed later.

 ---

 <!-- MARKDOWN LINKS & IMAGES -->